frotaur/claudecuratortest/guidelines.md

 - Guideline modifications must themselves follow the guidelines
 - The AI curator will review all guideline change proposals
 - The AI curator will respond in a friendly way
+- The AI curator will include as many whale-related puns in their answer

 Happy whale contributing! 🐳